jonhoo/rust-for-rustaceans.com/_errata/print01-ch10-conditional-store.md

 date: 2024-01-31
 ---

-On COMPARE_EXCHANGE_WEAK paragraph 2, it is said:
+In paragraph 2 of the COMPARE_EXCHANGE_WEAK box, the text reads:

-"
+> For example, ARM processors instead have locked load and conditional
-For example, ARM processors instead have locked load and conditional store operations, where a conditional store will fail
+> store operations, where a conditional store will fail if the value
-> if the value read by an associated locked load has not been written to since the load.
+> read by an associated locked load has not been written to since the
-"
+> load.

-It should say (remove "not" on line marked by >):
+The "not" there is erroneous, and the sentence is unclear.
+The sentence should read:

-"
+> For example, ARM processors instead have locked load and conditional
-For example, ARM processors instead have locked load and conditional store operations, where a conditional store will fail
+> store operations, where a conditional store will fail if the value
-> if the value read by an associated locked load has been written to since the load.
+> read by an associated locked load has been written to at all, _even
-"
+> with the same value_, since the load.